Italian president moots 'neutral' government as crisis lingers

 Luigi Di Maio, head of M5S said on Twitter: "No confidence in a 'neutral' government, which is synonymous with technical government.
 We should go to the polls in July."

-The president outlined an administration that would help Italy maintain its international obligations and approve the 2019 budget.
+The president outlined an administration that would help Italy maintain its international obligations, including June's European Council meeting, and approve the country's 2019 budget.

 The government would then dissolve at the end of the year ahead of elections to be held at the start of 2019.